Living and Working in Alexandria Zip Codes 22304 and 22305

 Del Ray

-Known for the hip artistic influence that pulses throughout the city, Del Ray is home to an active community that thrives on neighborhood activities and social scene that emanate from Mount Vernon Avenue, aka, “The Avenue.”
-It’s here you’ll find a mix of eclectic shops and boutiques, one-of-a-kind restaurants, and a packed schedule that includes street parades and festivals.
+Known for the hip artistic influence that pulses throughout the city, Del Ray is home to an active community that thrives on neighborhood activities and social scenes that emanate from Mount Vernon Avenue, aka “The Avenue.”
+Here, you’ll find a mix of eclectic shops and boutiques, one-of-a-kind restaurants, and a packed schedule that includes street parades and festivals.

 Del Ray’s enviable location is less than three miles to the Pentagon, three miles to Fort Myer, and two miles to Reagan National Airport.
-Amazon’s newest headquarters and subsequent community encompasses a bit of Del Ray and is referred to as National Landing.
+Amazon's newest headquarters and subsequent community includes a portion of Del Ray and is known as National Landing.

-As you might guess, real estate in the area is extremely limited and exceptionally expensive.
-Single family homes are on the small side, as many have original footprints tied to the iconic Sears Catalog’s bungalow homes.
+As you might guess, real estate in the area is limited and exceptionally expensive.
+Single-family homes are on the small side, as many have original footprints tied to the iconic Sears Catalog bungalow homes.

-Single family homes with three bedrooms and two bathrooms rent easily starting at about $3,000/month and quickly trend upward.
+Single-family homes with three bedrooms and two bathrooms rent quickly, starting at about $3,000/month, and promptly trend upward.
 Fixer-upper properties to purchase start at $650,000.
 Move-in ready homes price well over $750,000.

 Del Ray Shopping, Entertainment, and Commuting

 Entertainment is at its best at the Birchmere.
-It is a historic concert venue that continues to draw sought-after music acts and entertainers who enjoy performing in an intimate setting.
+This historic concert venue continues to draw sought-after music acts and entertainers who enjoy performing in an intimate setting.
 Nearby, the Potomac Yard shopping complex is adjacent to the eastern sections of Del Ray and provides a central location for traditional big box store shopping.
-Grocery stores, Target, Barnes & Noble, and national chain restaurants are major tenants.
+Major tenants include grocery stores, Target, Barnes & Noble, and national chain restaurants.

-Much of Del Ray is walkable, bikeable, accessible by Metro (the new Potomac Yard Station opens in the spring of 2022), and has access to buses and shuttles that reach into Washington D.C.
+Much of Del Ray is walkable, bikeable, and accessible by Metro, including the new Potomac Yard Station.
+It also has access to buses and shuttles that reach into Washington, DC.

 Beverley Hills

 The total number of homes in Beverley Hills is small, only about 600, which makes buying and renting in the neighborhood even more challenging.
-The homes tend to be on the small side and are Colonial or Cape Cod in design.
-The largest homes price near $1.5 million and up, while rentals are sparse and begin at $3,000 per month.
+The homes tend to be on the small side and are colonial or Cape Cod in design.
+The largest houses price near $1.5 million and up, while rentals are sparse and begin at $3,000 monthly.

 Beverley Hills Shopping, Entertainment, and Commuting

-Because of the neighborhood’s prime location, residents are equally drawn to the activities in Del Ray, but also to the area known as Shirlington which is a trendy location with families due to the family-friendly and walkable streets.
-Happy hour and brunch offerings are packed with young families and professionals.
+Because of the neighborhood’s prime location, residents are drawn to the activities in Del Ray and the area known as Shirlington, a trendy location with families due to the family-friendly and walkable streets.
+Young families and professionals pack the happy hour and brunch offerings.

-Neighborhood activities are an anchor to the community.
+Neighborhood activities are an anchor for the community.
 With plenty of schools in the area, there is always an activity to attend or sponsor.
-The local playground, “The Pit” is a huge draw and families know most of each other by name.
-Santa visits and Wheel Day hosts families on bikes and other wheeled transportation over Memorial Day weekend.
+The local playground, “The Pit,” is a huge draw, and families know most of each other by name.
+Santa visits near Christmas, and Wheel Day hosts families on bikes and other wheeled transportation over Memorial Day weekend.

 Alexandria City Public Schools

 ACPS has a distinguished and long history in public education.
-Its earliest iterations were created with help from President George Washington to educate orphans and underprivileged children.
+President George Washington helped create its earliest iterations to educate orphans and underprivileged children.
 Modern ACPS history includes the struggle of black Americans during the civil rights era and the challenges faced during the desegregation of schools.

-Today, families continue to choose ACPS for multiple reasons, including their traditional academic and special education programs which are offered in addition to the Dual Language Program and the Talented and Gifted Program.
-The walkability to many of the community schools is also a huge draw.
-Use the school district’s Attendance Zone Locator to verify the schools your 22304 or 22305 address is connected with.
+Today, families continue to choose ACPS for multiple reasons, including their traditional academic and special education programs, which are offered in addition to the Dual Language Program and the Talented and Gifted Program.
+The walkability to community schools is also a huge draw.
+You can use the school district's Attendance Zone Locator to verify the schools connected to your 22304 or 22305 address.
 It is likely one of these campuses:

-If your housing budget allows, Cameron Station, Del Ray, and Beverley Hills are all top-notch neighborhood choices in Alexandria.
-Although not widely affordable, many families opt to make sacrifices to enjoy more time spent at home due to shorter commute times.
-Accessibility to everyday needs, as well as unique restaurants and the draw of walkability, are also a huge factor to take into account when considering any of these neighborhoods.
+Cameron Station, Del Ray, and Beverley Hills are all top-notch neighborhood choices in Alexandria.
+Although it may not be within everyone's budget, many families choose to make sacrifices in order to have more time at home due to shorter commutes.
+The availability of everyday necessities, along with diverse dining options and a walkable environment, are significant factors to consider in these neighborhoods.

 Ready to search for a home?
 Click the image below to browse homes for sale and houses for rent in Alexandria!